 On January 27, 2014, I voted in favor of H.R.
 3008 which gives the Secretary of Agriculture authority to exchange, or convey, approximately five acres within the Los Padres National Forest in California to the White Lotus Foundation.
 Currently, a short access road that loops into U.S. Forest Service land is the only road that allows White Lotus and the public access from San Marcos Pass Road.
 There is no other reasonable alternative location for an access road and without this space the White Lotus Foundation will be forced to cease its operations.

-HR 3811 – Health Exchange Security and Transparency Act
+HR 3811 – Health Exchange Security and Transparency Act: YES (Passed)

-I voted to ensure transparency regarding enrollment in Affordable Care Act.
+With this vote, I voted to ensure transparency regarding enrollment in the Affordable Care Act.
 H.R.
 3362, the Exchange Information Disclosure Act, requires the Secretary of the Department of Health and Human Services (HHS) to provide the American people and Congress weekly reports on the status of HealthCare.gov.
 These reports will provide key metrics regarding HealthCare.gov, including unique website visits, accounts created, qualified health plan selection, number of Americans who have fully enrolled in an exchange plan by paying their first month’s premium as well as the age of the enrollees, and Medicaid enrollment.
 This information is important for numerous reasons: it will allow policymakers and the public to assess the law’s progress, it will allow state insurance commissioners to better understand and predict future enrollment trends and prices, and it will hold the administration accountable, rather than allowing information to be released piecemeal, on a delayed basis, or not at all.
 It is imperative that we know these numbers so we can assess whether or not the required 7 million people have enrolled of which 2.7 million need to be young healthy adults so the risk pools will be properly balanced.
 If these numbers are not hit then the American taxpayer will be burdened even further with increased costs.
-That is why I have introduced the NUMBER Act which, based on these numbers, will protect Americans from increased health insurance costs and taxes and will repeal Affordable Care Act if the target numbers are not hit.

 The House, with my support, passed H.R.
 2279, the Reducing Excessive Deadline Obligations Act.
 This bill combines the text of its namesake, as well as H.R.
 2226, the Federal and State Partnership for Environmental Protection Act, and H.R 2318, the Federal Facility Accountability Act.
 These bills amend the Solid Waste Disposal Act to reduce the EPA's regulations on states and allow states to manage hazardous waste within their territory and work jointly with the EPA during cleanup.
 This legislation also ensures that the federal government will not be immune from state laws and regulations while operating a facility within the state.
 This legislation is a step in the right direction for returning environmental regulation back to the states, which is why I strongly support it.

 On December 12, 2013 I voted against H. Res 441, Providing for concurrence by the House in the Senate Amendments to H.R.
 3304 the National Defense Authorization Act (NDAA) for Fiscal year 2014.
 I am a firm proponent of securing our nation and providing for those who have sacrificed the most for us—which is one of the reasons I voted for Rep. Ryan (R-WI) and Sen. Murray’s (D-WA) Bipartisan Budget Act which increased the military’s budget and averted across-the-board cuts to our nation’s defense and military.
 I could not vote for H. Res 441 because none of the amendments addressed any of the serious problems I was sent to Washington to fix and Members were not able to offer amendments to it as it was brought up under a restricted rule.
-H. Res 441 still allowed for the authorizing and funding of domestic spying and indefinite detention programs that run counter to our Constitutional rights.
 One section that was extremely alarming to me was Sec.
 1061(a) which authorizes the Secretary of Defense to “establish a center to be known as the ‘Conflict Records Research Center.'"
 The main purpose of the center, according to the bill text, was to create a “digital research database,” one with the capability to “translate” and facilitate research on “records captured from countries, organizations and individuals, now or once hostile to the United States.”
 This to me is another massive data collection on American citizens that completely ignores our protected Constitutional rights.
 For these and other reasons I did not vote for H. Res 441.
 There is a way for us to be strong on national defense, while respecting our Constitutional rights.
 I look forward to voting in favor of legislation that does that.

 This legislation was a step in the right direction in getting Congress to do its job and return to the regular budgeting process.
 Although this resolution was not a perfect solution, it still was a good faith effort to address the nation's automatic spending issues and the devastating affect of sequestration on our military readiness.
 Furthermore, instead of relying on Continuing Resolutions that take power away from the legislative branch, we now have an opportunity to pass funding bills with real reforms – restoring balance to the branches of government.
 There were multiple provisions included in this measure that I did not agree with, such as the decreased rate in pension growth for retired military under the age of 62.
 And while I am in favor of Congress finally addressing mandatory spending, I believe there are ways to tackle fraudulent payments in order to offset any decrease in military pensions.
 That is why I am an original cosponsor of legislation to stop fraudulent payments in the Child Tax Credit program and use the billions saved to restore any decrease in military pensions.
 Additionally, a number of my colleagues and I are working to ensure that disabled working age veterans are not affected by any decrease as well.
 Finally, I am working on my own legislation to state that any decrease in pension benefts to military men and women should also be applied to Members of Congress and the Administration.
 We have a duty to live by the laws that we pass.
 This budget bill, while not perfect, finally allows Congress to restore funding to the way our Founders intended---with a watchful eye to ensure that money is spent wisely.
 Years of automatic spending has increased our debt to trillions.
 This legislation finally puts a stop to that.